Staff Profile:Professor Roberta Gilchrist

 My research addresses medieval and social archaeology, with particular focus on gender and belief.
 I have published widely on the archaeology medieval burial and religious communities (nunneries, monasteries, hospitals, cathedrals), -and I am particularly intrigued by the relationship between Christianity and medieval magic.
 I held a Leverhulme Major Research Fellowship (2007-10), to consider archaeological approaches to ageing and the life course in medieval England.
 The resulting book was published in 2012 by Boydell : 'Medieval Life: Archaeology and the Life Course'.
 Read an interview with Roberta about her book 'Medieval Life: Archaeology and the Life Course' (PDF 374KB).

 I am currently undertaking a major project on Glastonbury Abbey with Dr Cheryl Green, in partnership with the Trustees of Glastonbury Abbey, funded by the Arts and Humanities Research Council (2009-13).
 The aim is to fully analyse and publish the archive of antiquarian excavations that took place between 1904 and 1979 (36 seasons).
 This project builds on the one-year pilot that was funded by the British Academy (2007-8) to assess the quality of the archive and to develop a methodology for its analysis.
 The post-excavation work included the development of an Integrated Archaeological Database and specialist study of all excavated finds and materials.
 A new geophysical survey of the full precinct wasundertaken by GSB Prospection.
+A film featuring this research and funded by the AHRC was launched at the end of February 2014.
+This film examines the new evidence unearthed by the project and how researchers have worked with the Abbey Museum, conservators and the public to explore the history of this rich and extraordinary site.
+To watch the film please click on the image.
 The results of the project will be published as a monograph by the Society of Antiquaries in 2014.
 Interim results were presented at a symposium at the Antiquaries and can be viewed online.

 A complementary project on the presentation of the Abbey ruins was funded by the AHRC as a collaborative doctoral studentship (in partnership with the Trustees of Glastonbury Abbey) undertaken by Dr Rhi Smith.
 This project worked with the curator of Glastonbury Abbey to develop an Interpretation Strategy to improve public understanding of the archaeological remains and to offer a multi-vocal approach to interpreting Glastonbury's legends.